 The Holocaust Explained website has been created to help learners understand the essential facts of the Nazi era and the Holocaust, as well as its causes and consequences.

-It is designed with the British school curriculum for 13-18 year olds in mind, but it aims to be accessible to other users as well.
+It is designed with the British school curriculum for thirteen to eighteen year olds in mind, but it aims to be accessible to other users as well.

 We think the site will help to answer questions that people often ask, in an accessible, reliable and engaging way.

 The organisation that is managing The Holocaust Explained is The Wiener Library for the Study of the Holocaust and Genocide.
 The Wiener Library is the world’s oldest archive on the Holocaust and the Nazi era.
 Formed in 1933 and now based in London, the Library’s unique collection of over one million items includes published and unpublished works, press cuttings, photographs and eyewitness testimony.

 The original The Holocaust Explained website was designed and built by the London Jewish Cultural Centre (LJCC).
 The LJCC was one of London’s leading providers of Jewish education and cultural events.
 It was formerly based at Ivy House in Golders Green.
 In 2015 it was merged with the Jewish Community Centre London (JW3) on Finchley Road.
 The LJCC offered programmes promoting Jewish learning and heritage across a rich spectrum, including Holocaust education.
 Great credit for the original design and content go in particular to Alan Fell and Garry Clarkson, who took the website from being a set of ideas on paper to an astonishingly successful reality with over a million users per year.

 The organisations which have provided the funding for the latest version of The Holocaust Explained website include:

 A UK-based charitable trust which supports a wide range of charitable activities.